Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Algorithm Design

-\paragraph{Why Bayesian Optimization?} For a single partition, our optimization problem still involves a complex search space with mixed discrete and categorical variables.
-Importantly, the time and energy consumption of each configuration (1) is not a known analytical function of configuration values, and (2) can only be obtained through \emph{costly} profiling.
-Bayesian Optimization (BO) is well-suited to this setting.
-It is capable of optimizing objectives over complex search spaces with typically up to 20 dimensions, where the objective is unknown in functional form and is costly to evaluate~\cite{bo-tutorial-arxiv18}.
+For one partition, our optimization problem still involves a complex search space with mixed discrete and categorical variables.
+Importantly, the time and energy of each configuration have no known closed-form expression and can only be obtained through profiling.
+Bayesian Optimization (BO) is well-suited to this setting; it optimizes objectives over complex search spaces where the objective is unknown in form and costly to evaluate~\cite{bo-tutorial-arxiv18}.

-\paragraph{Adapting Bayesian Optimization.} Applying BO directly to our setting is still non-trivial.
-Most crucially, our optimization problem is \emph{multi-objective}---we aim to find the Pareto frontier of time and energy, while standard BO typically targets a single objective.
-Therefore, we design a Multi-objective Bayesian Optimization (MBO) algorithm tailored to our problem setting.
-In the following, we outline the overall flow of Bayesian Optimization, and then describe the design of each essential component tailored to our multi-objective setting.

-\paragraph{Overall Bayesian Optimization flow.} There are two key components in a BO algorithm.
+A BO algorithm has two key components.
 First, a \emph{surrogate model} is trained on evaluated candidates to approximate the objective function.
-The surrogate model is initialized with random candidates and updated as new ones are evaluated.
-Second, \emph{how to select next candidates} to evaluate is typically guided by an \emph{acquisition function} that uses the surrogate model to rank candidates by how worthwhile they are to evaluate next.

-With these components, BO proceeds in an iterative loop.
-It selects a batch of candidates using the acquisition function, evaluates them, updates the surrogate model, and repeats until convergence or a sample budget is reached.
-We describe how each component is designed in Kareus below.
+It is initialized with random candidates and updated as new candidates are evaluated.
+Second, an \emph{acquisition function} uses the surrogate model to rank candidates and select the next one(s) to evaluate.
+BO then proceeds iteratively: it selects a batch of candidates using the acquisition function, evaluates them, updates the surrogate model, and repeats until convergence.

-\paragraph{Surrogate model.} We adopt gradient-boosted decision trees (XGBoost)~\cite{xgboost-kdd16} as the surrogate model for two reasons.
-First, XGBoost training scales linearly with data points (versus cubic for Gaussian Processes), allowing fast retraining.
-Second, its tree-based structure handles discrete (GPU frequencies and SM allocations) and categorical (launch timing) parameters well.
-Due to this, XGBoost has been successfully adopted by kernel tuning frameworks (e.g., AutoTVM~\cite{autotvm-neurips18}).